-Again it is essential that the two ending balances are equal.
+Again, it is essential that the two summation balances are equal.

-Now I’ve shown you why credits are actually not a bad thing.
-Honestly I would prefer cash in the bank account instead of somebody owing me money.
+The above shows you why credits are actually not a bad thing.
+Honestly, anybody would prefer cash in the bank account instead of somebody owing them money.

-Debits and Credits are merely values assigned to accounts and offset each other in order for the dual entry system to work effectively.
-In asset based accounts debit balances are the traditional ending balance.
+Debits and credits are merely values assigned to accounts and offset each other in order for the dual entry system to work effectively.
+With asset-based accounts, debit balances are the traditional ending balance.
 Any credit ending balance shifts the asset to liability status.
-In asset based accounts debits increase the balance and credits decrease the balance.
+With asset based accounts, debits increase the balance and credits decrease the balance.
 Naturally debits are preferred especially for the cash accounts.
-However, credits are not a bad thing as sometimes credits merely shift a value from one asset account to another.
-Act on Knowledge.
+However, credits are not a bad thing as sometimes credits are a part of entry merely shift a value from one asset account to another.
+ACT ON KNOWLEDGE.